h0lism/digitalgarden/src/site/notes/Untitled 8.md

 Painful emotions
 Face down on the floor
 In agony
-I thought I was the shit...
+I thought I was cool...
 Now I am retarded
 Always was
 Guess what